-Fluxica Peregrine is a software development tool for automated in vivo software testing without bias.
+Fluxica Peregrine is a software development tool for automated in vivo software testing without bias for C/C++ and Java.
 In vivo software testing is testing (embedded) computer source code at the execution level, it is the software equivalent of in-circuit hardware testing.

 The results of a Fluxica Peregrine test are used to evaluate software system quality.
 The evaluation is based on functionality (the test reveals unexpected behavior) and statistics (the test confirms the probability for unexpexted behavior not to occur, it quantifies test uncertainty).
 The goal of the test is threefold:

 - Increase the fault tolerance of the system.